microsoft/code-with-engineering-playbook/docs/developer-experience/going-further.md

 ## Existing tools

-In your development phases, you will most probably need to use tools not installed by default in your Dev Container.
+In the development phase, you will most probably need to use tools not installed by default in your Dev Container.
 For instance, if your project's target is to be deployed on Azure, you will need [Azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and maybe [Terraform](https://www.terraform.io/) for resources and application deployment.
 You can find such Dev Containers in the [VS Code dev container gallery repo](https://github.com/microsoft/vscode-dev-containers/tree/master/containers).

 There are other tools you can think of: